hyperledger-archives/grid-rfcs/0000-catalog.md

-All Grid addresses are prefixed by the 6-hex-character namespace prefix "621dee",  Catalogs are further prefixed under the Grid namespace with reserved enumerations of "03" ("00", "01", and "02" being reserved for other purposes) indicating "Catalogs" and an additional "01" indicating "GS1 Catalog".
+All Grid addresses are prefixed by the 6-hex-character namespace prefix "621dee",  Catalogs are further prefixed under the Grid namespace with reserved enumerations of "03" ("00", "01", and "02" being reserved for other purposes) indicating "Grid Catalogs" and an additional "01" indicating "GS1 Catalog".

 Therefore, all addresses starting with: